You’ve spent weeks preparing paperwork for your mortgage application. Now that you’re pre-approved for a loan, it’s time to talk numbers.

 When you took out the mortgage loan, your lender used the home’s purchase price to determine the LTV ratio.
 However, an increase in the market value of your home could mean you are no longer obligated to pay for PMI.

 By law, under the Homeowner’s Protection Act, PMI has to come off once the outstanding principal reaches 78% of the original loan amount.

 Prepare to provide a professional appraisal to the lender to substantiate your claim.
 You may spend a few hundred dollars to get it done, but the cost savings will be worth it.

 3. Request PMI Cancellation

-If you’re nearing the 80 percent mark, the lender may be willing to remove the private mortgage insurance from your loan.
+If you’re nearing the 80% mark, the lender may be willing to remove the PMI from your loan.
 However, there’s also a possibility that you’ve already met some other criteria that warrant a request to cancel PMI coverage.

 4. Refinance your mortgage